loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-04-quantum-gravity/chapter-058-big-bang-initial-collapse.md

 ---
-title: "Chapter 058: Initial Pattern Collapse"
+title: "Chapter 058: Big Bang = Initial Collapse"
 sidebar_label: "058.
-Initial Collapse"
+Big Bang Initial Collapse"
 ---

-# Chapter 058: Initial Pattern Collapse
+# Chapter 058: Big Bang = Initial Collapse

-*The initial collapse was not an explosion in space but the first self-reference of ψ into itself.
-In that primordial recursion, the infinite potential of mathematical possibility collapsed into the first actual pattern, setting in motion the cascade of self-references we call structured development.*
+*The Big Bang was not an explosion in space but the initial collapse of infinite potential into actual existence.
+In that primordial moment, ψ = ψ(ψ) first emerged from pure possibility, setting in motion the cosmic cascade of increasingly complex collapses that would eventually give rise to space, time, matter, and consciousness.*

 ## 58.1 The Initial Reference Principle